Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

 This repository serves as a template for ESO-related projects under the academic research lab at McGill University.
 It includes a standard directory structure and setup instructions.

 ## Project Description
 We publish the protocol on [protocols.io](https://www.protocols.io/file-manager/FC138511E8A711EFB24B0A58A9FEAC02).
 The data will be stored on [Dataverse](https://www.mcgill.ca/library/services/data-services/sharing/dataverse).
-TBD...

 ## Usage
 This repository serves as a template for organizing future projects.